Francis Gary Powers: Political consequence

 The incident set back talks between Khrushchev and Eisenhower.
-Powers's interrogations ended on June 30, and his solitary confinement ended on July 9.
-On August 17, 1960, his trial began for espionage before the military division of the Supreme Court of the USSR.
+Powers' interrogations ended on June 30, and his solitary confinement ended on July 9.
+On August 17, 1960, his trial began for espionage before the military division of the Supreme Court of the Soviet Union.
 Lieutenant General Borisoglebsky, Major General Vorobyev, and Major General Zakharov presided.
 Roman Rudenko acted as prosecutor in his capacity of Procurator General of the Soviet Union.
-Mikhail I. Grinev served as Powers's defense counsel.
+Mikhail I. Grinev served as Powers' defense counsel in the trial.
 In attendance were his parents and sister, and his wife Barbara and her mother.
 His father brought along his attorney Carl McAfee, while the CIA provided two additional attorneys.